EvanOman/AntColonyOptimization-TSP/README.md

-# Ant Colony Optimization For the Travelling Salesmane Problem
+# Ant Colony Optimization For the Travelling Salesman Problem

 This repository contains a working Matlab implementation of the Ant Colony Optimization algorithm for the Travelling Salesman Problem.
 The Matlab scripts generate some number of cities in a cirular or random distribution, and then run some number of iterations to find the best path through those cities.

 ## Circular City Distribution

-Here are some figures showing the algorithm performance for a circular arrangement of cities (this is more of a sanity test, this test should be easy to solve).
+Here are some figures showing the algorithm performance for a circular arrangement of cities (this is more of a sanity check, this arrangement should be easy to solve).

 ![Circular City Initial](./fig/circ_init.jpg)